RedHatGov/Instant-Demo/roles/ansible-prvsn-libvirt-vm/README.md

 ------------

 * Create a custom variables file
-* Customize the supplied `default.ks.j2` template to include your own specifications
+* Customize the supplied `default.ks.j2` template to include your own specifications.
+* Kickstart automatically adds the user account `<username>` to new VMs
-* Modify the encrypted passwords in the kickstart template.
+* Modify the encrypted passwords in the kickstart template for the `root` and `username` accounts.
 (See password encryption example in this README)
 * Download ISO media for the base image

 Role Variables